mskcc/facetsAPI/doc/examples.md

 ```

-### Produce a report with information from a select set of samples.
+#### Produce a report with information from a select set of samples.

 A researcher wanted to look at several pieces of data for a specific set of FACETS samples.
 The following code accepts a sample list from a file and compiles an output report with the relevant information for the requested samples.

 ```
 import sys
 import os

-#change this to wherever the facetsAPI is stored
-sys.path.insert(1, '/juno/work/ccs/pricea2/pipelines/facetsAPI')
-# sys.path.insert(1, '/juno/work/ccs/orgeraj/facetsAPI')

 from facetsAPI import *